-The American Eagle carriers, owned by AMR Eagle Holding Corporation, an AMR subsidiary, increase the number of markets American serves by providing connections at American's hubs and certain other major airports.
+The American Eagle carriers increase the number of markets the Company serves by providing connections to American at American's hubs and certain other major airports.
 The American Eagle carriers serve smaller markets through Boston, DFW, Chicago, Miami, San Juan, Los Angeles and New York's LaGuardia and John F. Kennedy International Airports.
 In addition, American contracts with three independently owned regional airlines which do business as the "American Connection" to provide connecting service to American through St. Louis.
-American's competitors also own or have marketing agreements with regional carriers which provide service at their major hubs.
+American's competitors also own or have marketing agreements with regional carriers which provide similar services at their major hubs.

 In addition to its extensive domestic service, the Company provides international service to the Caribbean, the Bahamas, Canada, Latin America, Europe and the Pacific.
-The Company's operating revenues from foreign operations were approximately 29 percent in 2001 and 31 percent in 2000 and 1999 of the Company's total operating revenues.
-Additional information about the Company's foreign operations is included in Note 14 to the consolidated financial statements.
+The Company's operating revenues from foreign operations were approximately 28 percent, 30 percent and 29 percent of the Company's total operating revenues in 2001, 2000 and 1999, respectively.
+Additional information about the Company's foreign operations is included in Note 15 to the consolidated financial statements.